 We represent nurses at the national media, we serve as an information resource, and we are the national voice of nurses within the Canadian Labour Congress.

-We represent nurses’ unions in eight provinces (AB, SK, MB, ON, NB, NS, PEI and NL) and we are proud to have as associate members, the 35,000 student nurses of CNSA.
+We represent nurses’ unions in nine provinces (BC, AB, SK, MB, ON, NB, NS, PEI and NL) and we are proud to have as associate members the 40,000 student nurses of CNSA.
 The CFNU also enjoys a good working relationship with all unions that represent nurses and health care workers.

-CFNU Mission: To be the national voice advocating for nurses and quality public health care.
+CFNU Mission: We are the recognized national voice advocating for nurses and high-quality public health care.

-CFNU Vision: A strong, national voice for unionized nurses in Canada and part of the world voice for unionized nurses.
+CFNU Vision: The strong national voice for unionized nurses in Canada and part of the world voice for unionized nurses.

 As a member of a nurses’ union, members get to vote for their leaders.
 Members can attend meetings and are encouraged to participate in union activities.
 Nurses’ unions also provide extensive education programs that equip members with knowledge and skills to enable them to recognize and resolve workplace issues such as breach of collective agreement rights, professional practice issues, and occupational health and safety.